microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 (Command above can be copied from C:\MyAzureProject\Azure Superpowers\Lab - Helper Files\Helper.txt)

+<div style="page-break-after: always;"></div>

 14. PowerShell Task 2 **(Use the "..." button to browse to the file location in your project repo and select the CreateDSCZipFiles.ps1 file)**
    <img src="./media/image62.png" border="1">

+<div style="page-break-after: always;"></div>

 15. Azure File Copy Task **(Use your Service Connection for Azure Subscription, Use your Storage Account created in Lab 13, Use your container that was created in the storage account)**
    <img src="./media/image63.png" border="1">

 <div style="page-break-after: always;"></div>

-13. In the dropdown for Azure Subscription, select the service connection that you recently created.
+16. In the dropdown for Azure Subscription, select the service connection that you recently created.

-14. Once you have made all edits to the tasks, save your build.
+17. Once you have made all edits to the tasks, save your build.

-15. Queue the build to execute it and have it run the tasks that you defined.
+18. Queue the build to execute it and have it run the tasks that you defined.

-16. Upon successful build completion, you should be able to confirm that the file upload was successful by reviewing the storage account using Azure Storage Explorer
+19. Upon successful build completion, you should be able to confirm that the file upload was successful by reviewing the storage account using Azure Storage Explorer

-17. Once you have seen a successful build, return to the Build Definition and edit your build **Triggers**
+20. Once you have seen a successful build, return to the Build Definition and edit your build **Triggers**

-18. Enable Continuous Integration and save
+21. Enable Continuous Integration and save

-19. Switch over to your repository in VS Code, and make sure you have the **dev** branch selected
+22. Switch over to your repository in VS Code, and make sure you have the **dev** branch selected

-20. As a test to view Continuous Integration in action, edit line 145 within SetWinSecuritySettings.ps1 in your local repo within VS Code, changing ValueData from 0 to 1
+23. As a test to view Continuous Integration in action, edit line 145 within SetWinSecuritySettings.ps1 in your local repo within VS Code, changing ValueData from 0 to 1

     This file can be found at:
     *DSCBuild\\DSCSourceFilesForBuild\\SetWinSecuritySettings*

-21. Save, commit, sync
+24. Save, commit, sync

-22. Perform a pull request to merge your code from your dev branch into your master branch
+25. Perform a pull request to merge your code from your dev branch into your master branch

-23. From within your Azure DevOps project, select the Pipelines tab
+26. From within your Azure DevOps project, select the Pipelines tab

-24. Under Pipelines, click Builds
+27. Under Pipelines, click Builds

-25. Select the 'DSC Files - CI' build
+28. Select the 'DSC Files - CI' build

-26. Review the build history information, which should now indicate that a new build was automatically initiated based on your latest file update.
+29. Review the build history information, which should now indicate that a new build was automatically initiated based on your latest file update.
 This new build should differ from your first build, as this new build will be listed as a CI build.

-27. Click into the Build to view its Summary and Logs
+30. Click into the Build to view its Summary and Logs

-28. Review your storage account upon completion of your build.
+31. Review your storage account upon completion of your build.
 You should see a new zip file has been created within the SetWinSecuritySettings folder inside of resourceTemplates.
 You can validate that this file has been updated by reviewing the 'Last